pb111/Decision-Tree-Classification-Project/README.md

 # Decision Tree Classification with Python and Scikit-Learn

 **Classification and Regression Trees** or **CART** are one of the most popular and easy to interpret machine learning algorithms.
 In this project, I build a Decision Tree Classifier to predict the safety of the car.
+I build two models, one with criterion `gini index` and another one with criterion `entropy`.
 I implement Decision Tree Classification with Python and Scikit-Learn.
 I have used the **Car Evaluation Data Set** for this project, downloaded from the UCI Machine Learning Repository website.

 ===============================================================================